wkuehler/POC_Outbreak_Tracking/README.md

 })
 ```

 ### Component Helper
 Our helper contains two methods:

 #### getInfectionData_js()
-Calls our Apex controller to get the data
+Calls our Apex controller to get the data that we need, then calls buildStackedBar to build the chart.
 ```javascript
 getInfectionData_js : function(cmp) {
     var action = cmp.get("c.getInfectionData");